pusher/cide/README.md

 cide - Continuous Integration Docker Environment
 ================================================

-`cide` is a command-line application that runs your project's CI inside of a docker container.
-This allows to test locally in the same environment as remotely.
+`cide` makes it easy to reproduce CI builds on the developer computer by providing the same docker environment.

+Run `cide` in the project root to run a build.
+Configure by providing a `.cide.yml` file.

 Usage
 -----